 The solution is to aspire to become a T-shaped person.
 Start by moving across, learning multiple skills to a moderate level of proficiency, then dive deep when the right opportunity is presented.

 To expand on that, reflect on your own skills and how they stack up in your market.
 Are you acquiring a deep understanding of one technology, but seeing jobs advertised for things you know nothing about?
-That is hint to start broadening your skills.
+Then your next step to enhance your value is to broaden your skills.

 If you're feeling like you know nothing more than the very basics on a lot of stuff, then pick a single area that shows a promising future and start to go deeper.

 One of the problems with specialisation is that it tends to lead to feeling comfortable.
 Some specialists become emotionally attached to the single area of their expertise.
-As I wrote earlier in the guiding principals, comfort is the enemy of progress.
+As I wrote earlier, comfort is the enemy of progress.
 Change is a constant in the technology world.
 If you get too comfortable and attached to one thing, it can be a real blow to your happiness (and your employability) when that thing goes away.

 Where to Get Training